Terrace: A Hierarchical Graph Container for Skewed Dynamic Graphs

 - Multi-threading:

-, allowing many existing high-level graph algorithms to run onTerrace
+Terraceimplements theVertexSubset/EdgeMapAPI fromLigra, allowing many existing high-level graph algorithms to run onTerracewith minimal changes.

 5. Experimental Setup